Therapy for Relationship Stress

 These differences are frequently misunderstood as disinterest, avoidance, or lack of care.
 Over time, this can create cycles of frustration, resentment, or shutdown on both sides.

-Therapy provides space to slow these interactions down, name what is actually happening, and build systems and language that support both partners.
 This work is neurodivergent-affirming and focuses on understanding differences rather than trying to normalize or “fix” them.

 In individual or couples therapy, we may work on: